arzwa/MultilocusIsland/docs/draft-hapdip2.md

 selection in the local environment at many loci spread across the genome [@pritchard2010; @lecorre2012; @bomblies2022; @stankowski2022; @westram2018].
-When local adaptation is polygenic, migration from a population adapted to different environmental conditions will produce linkage disequilibria (LD) at selected loci, and the rate at which individual invading locally deleterious alleles are eliminated will be affected by such associations [@feder2012;
+When local adaptation is polygenic, migration from a population adapted to different environmental conditions will produce linkage disequilibria (LD) among selected loci, and the rate at which each individual invading locally deleterious alleles is eliminated will be affected by such associations [@feder2012; @yeaman2015; @sachdeva2022].
-@yeaman2015; @sachdeva2022].
 This in turn will affect the equilibrium migration load and swamping thresholds for the loci under selection.
-Neutral variation may also come to be associated with locally selected alleles, so that the latter constitute a 'barrier' to neutral gene flow, increasing neutral genetic differentiation (as quantified by $F_{ST}$ for instance) beyond the single locus neutral expectation.
+Neutral variation may also come to be associated with locally selected alleles, so that the latter constitute a 'barrier' to neutral gene flow, increasing neutral genetic differentiation (as quantified by $F_{ST}$ for instance) beyond the single locus neutral expectation [@bengtsson1985].

 Barrier effects due to divergent local adaptation at many loci may play an important role in the evolution of reproductive isolation, and hence speciation